jmcantrell/arch-bootstrap/README.md

 #### Packages

 - `INSTALL_MIRROR_COUNTRY`: The country used for mirror selection (default: `US`, possible values: run `reflector --list-countries`)
-- `INSTALL_PARALLEL_DOWNLOADS`: If set, enable parallel package downloads; if set to a positive integer, also define the number of parallel downloads (e.g., `on` or `5`)
+- `INSTALL_PARALLEL_DOWNLOADS`: If set to a non-empty value, enable parallel package downloads; if set to a positive integer, also define the number of parallel downloads (e.g., `0` or `5`)

 #### Users

 - `INSTALL_ROOT_PASSWORD`: The root account password (only used if not setting a privileged user, default: `hunter2`)
-- `INSTALL_SUDOER_LOGIN`: The primary privileged user's login (if set, the root account will be disabled)
+- `INSTALL_SUDOER_LOGIN`: The primary privileged user's login (if set to a non-empty value, the root account will be disabled)
 - `INSTALL_SUDOER_PASSWORD`: The primary privileged user's password (default: `hunter2`)
 - `INSTALL_SUDOER_SHELL`: The primary privileged user's shell (default: same as the default for `useradd`)
-- `INSTALL_SUDOER_USE_GROUP`: If set, the sudoer group will be configured, regardless of whether or not a privileged user is created.
+- `INSTALL_SUDOER_USE_GROUP`: If set to a non-empty value, the sudoer group will be configured, regardless of whether or not a privileged user is created.
 - `INSTALL_SUDOER_GROUP_NAME`: The group name used to determine privileged user status (default: `wheel`)
-- `INSTALL_SUDOER_GROUP_NOPASSWD`: If set, users in the group will be allowed to use `sudo` without authenticating
+- `INSTALL_SUDOER_GROUP_NOPASSWD`: If set to a non-empty value, users in the group will be allowed to use `sudo` without authenticating
 - `INSTALL_SUDOER_GROUP_SPEC`: The sudoer specification that will be put in `/etc/sudoers.d/group` (default: `%<group> ALL=(ALL) ALL` or `%<group> ALL=(ALL) NOPASSWD:ALL` depending on the previous setting)

 #### Hardware